top of page

 My story.

-At this point I am supposed to tell you about where I live, who I live with, about my pets and my hobbies.
-Well, I have just finished reading quite a few of those, looking for inspiration about what an author generally says about himself, so that I can conform and do likewise.
+At this point I am supposed to tell you about where I live, about my pets and my hobbies.
+Well, I have just finished reading quite a few such stories, looking for inspiration about what an author generally says about himself, so that I can conform and do likewise.
 To be honest, they bored me, and I simply didn’t believe half of them, so I am not going to do that.
+What you want to know is the person behind the written words, and that isn’t the person with the day job, the house, and the pets.
+It is the person inside my head when I am writing.
+Where do the words come from?

-I made jam on my first Wednesday, because I had nothing better to do.
+I made jam, because I had nothing better to do.
 Because I had no idea what I wanted to do.
 It was autumn, there were fruits to be found, so I made jam, even though I do not eat jam.
-While picking blackberries on the next Wednesday, a fine autumn day in a quiet place, to make more jam that I would end up giving away, my mind was free to wander, and I decided on impulse that I would finally have a go at writing that book.
+While picking blackberries on a fine autumn day in a quiet place, to make more jam that I would end up giving away, my mind was free to wander, and I decided on impulse that I would finally have a go at writing that book.
+The first two words that I wrote down were those of the title, and it retains that title to this day:

 Oliver’s Voice.